 The Konmari Method: Tidying Sentimental Items

-We’ve reached the last week of our Konmari method challenge, and it’s time to tackle decluttering and organizing sentimental items!
+We’ve reached the last week of our Konmari method challenge.
+It’s time to tackle decluttering and organizing sentimental items!

 Friends, we’ve made it.

-With this week complete, we’ve gone through the entire Konmari method and it feels so good!
+With this week complete, we’ve gone through the entire Konmari method.
+It feels so good!

 Let’s do a quick recap of everything we’ve talked about so far.